 It doesn't include amounts taken out of your paycheck for health coverage.
-Also, if you choose coverage under Kaiser Permanente, copays for certain medical benefits may not apply towards the annual out-of-pocket maximum under the Bronze Plus and Gold options.
+Also, if you choose coverage under Kaiser Permanente, copays for certain medical benefits may not apply towards the annual out-of-pocket maximum under the Bronze, Bronze Plus, and Gold .

-Silver has a "true family out-of-pocket-maximum".
+Silver a "true family out-of-pocket-maximum".
 This means that the entire family out-of-pocket maximum must be met before your insurance will pay the full cost of covered charges for any covered family member.

-There is no "individual out-of-pocket maximum" in the Silver coverage level when you have family coverage.
+There is no "individual out-of-pocket maximum" in the Silver when you have family coverage.